dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_2.md

 - {{< spell 357575 "Champion's Brand" >}}
 - {{< spell 357609 "Dagger of Necrotic Wounding" >}}

+All three picks have value here as well ...

-For Varruth, Volcanic Plumage is likely a locked in choice, the AoE knockup it does when it procs is very good for just shutting down packs from casting, especially if everyone in the group has it.
+- Volcanic Plumage is a very strong choice, the AoE knockup it does when it procs is very good for just shutting down packs from casting, especially if everyone in the group has it.

-Necrotic Wounding is good if a key has a lot of healing that you'd like to stop, though I can't think of a huge amount of keys that do currently, and Champion's Brand is just a flat 8% crit, which is solid damage wise if the AoE knockup/silence isn't needed in the key.
+- Champion's Brand is a flat 210 stats, which equates to about ~4% single target gain and larger AoE gain - stats are good
+- Dagger of Necrotic Wounding is very strong ST pick, it gives roughly 7-9% ST DPS gain which can be very good on high Tyr keys where you need the extra boss damage

 ![Image](https://cdn.discordapp.com/attachments/337894455589994517/858678274727870504/unknown.png)